Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Addons.md

                         "tag_name": "desc_type",
                         "val": "desc"
                         }],
-                    "content": "A foe targets your ally with an ability, and your ally is in range 3."
+                    "content": "A foe targets your ally with an model, and your ally is in range 3."
                     }]
                 },
                 {